 Additionally, having a demo, screenshots of the plugin’s functionality can also help you better understand how likely it is to do the job you want it to do.

 Overall, if the number of people using a plugin is high, it’s less likely that it will cause potential problems.
-However, take into account that some plugins provide you with a specific functionality which may result in a low number of installs.
+However, take into account that some plugins provide you with a specific WordPress functionality which may result in a low number of installs.
 Bottom line, you’ll need to pay close attention to the ratings, reviews, and other factors that we discussed above.

-3. Ensure Flawless Responsivity
+3. Ensure Flawless Responsiveness

 Since 2017, mobile traffic surpassed desktop, and that percentage is only going to grow.
-People are using smartphones more and more, and they demand that your website be functional and easy to access.
+People are using smartphones more and more, and they demand that your WordPress website design be functional and easy to access.

 But, in lots of cases, the movable layout for smaller screens is not good enough to convert your mobile visitors.
-You need to ensure that the mobile version of your WordPress site is fast, easy to use, and created for small screens.
+You need to ensure that the mobile version of your WordPress site is fast, easy to use, and compatible for small screens.

 According to Google, 61% of users are unlikely to return to a mobile site they had trouble with, and 40% would go to a competitor’s site.
 If you don’t capitalize on the opportunity to engage with them on their smartphones, you might lose them for good.